harrybrwn/apizza/README.md

 ### Orders
 To save a new order, use `apizza order new` along with at least the `--name` and `--products` flags.
+The name flag is the name that the app will use when refering to that order.
 The products flag takes at least one string but accepts a list of comma separated product codes that can be found in the menu command.
 Viewing all of the saved orders is as simple as `apizza order`.

 ### The Domios API Wrapper for Go